 • check with your doctor to see if you need to receive any vaccinations before receiving ofatumumab.
 Tell your doctor if you have received a vaccine within the past 4 weeks.
 Do not have any vaccinations without talking to your doctor during your treatment.

-• using ofatumumab injection may decrease your ability to fight infection and increase the risk that you will get a serious or life-threatening infection, including severe viral, bacterial, or fungal infections that spread throughout the body.
+• using ofatumumab injection may decrease your ability to fight infection and increase the risk that you will get a serious or life-threatening infection.
 Tell your doctor if you have an infection now or if you have any signs of infection such as fever, chills, or flu-like symptoms.
 If you experience any of the following symptoms during your treatment with ofatumumab, call your doctor: fever; chills; cough; flu-like symptoms; painful, difficult, or frequent urination; or other signs of infection.

 Unless your doctor tells you otherwise, continue your normal diet.